acc-aqt/track-back/README.md

 ## 1.1 Requirements

-The game is implemented in python.
-You need
+The game server is implemented in python.
+To run the server you need

 - `Python 3.12` or higher
 - `pip` for package management